Becxster/INDE-577/Supervised Learning/Neural Networks/README.md

     ```sh
     jupyter notebook
     ```
-    Open linear_regression.ipynb from the Jupyter interface.
+    Open neural_networks.ipynb from the Jupyter interface.
 4. **Run the Cells**